 It doesn't sound like much: what's the problem?

-In the UK, the direct effects are likely to be less severe (and some people may even welcome a warmer climate).
+In the UK, the direct effects may be less severe, though in July 2022 the UK experienced a new maximum temperature record of 40.3°C. Such temperatures can lead to heat-related health problems and even deaths.
 We may experience more frequent extremes of weather such as storms, heatwaves and heavy snow.
 We are also all vulnerable to the indirect effects of climate change, such impacts on food harvests, pressure on water resources, human migration or the movement of pests and disease-carrying organisms.